vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

 | `COUNT_DATE` | The date that the inventory count was performed.

 We also pass in an `ITEMS` table, which contains the updated stock counts.
 Each row contains the following columns:
-* The item number
-* The material number
-* The counted quantity
-* The unit

 | Column     | Description          |
 |------------|----------------------|